 Active learning with technology: bringing students, faculty, and information together

-Miami students join a community of people devoted to creating and sharing information—activities that can be enhanced by information technology.
+Miami students join a community of people devoted to creating and sharing information and knowledge—activities that can be enhanced by information technology.
 Find out how technology is used to support learning and collaboration in individual areas of interest.

 Technology is an integral part of teaching and learning at Miami.
 More than half of the courses at Miami use technology in the classroom at some level.
 For example, clicker technology, supplementary podcasts, and web-enhanced courses are designed to increase active learning; communication spaces such as wikis and blogs are used to facilitate project-based, collaborative learning; and computer-based animations and simulations help develop critical thinking skills.

 Approximately 89 percent of instructors use a web-based course management system to extend the academic experience outside the classroom.
 Faculty can post announcements, course outlines, syllabi, handouts, assignments, and grades; conduct online-mediated discussions through discussion boards, chat, and email; and allow online submission of assignments.
-Miami's course management system, Niihka (pronounced nee-ka), is configured in Sakai, an open source collaboration and learning environment.
+Miami is currently moving to a new course management system, Canvas.
+By Summer, 2016, Canvas will replace the previous system, Niihka (pronounced nee-ka), which is configured in Sakai.

 Nearly 100% of the centrally scheduled classrooms on the Oxford and regional campuses are configured with a standard technology to meet the needs of faculty and students.
 Minimum technology in these classrooms includes ceiling-mounted digital projector, instructor station with resident computer, USB connections, iPod jacks, DVD/VHS player, laptop interface, auxiliary video inputs, and Crestron touchpad controls.
 Many rooms are also equipped with document cameras or digital whiteboards.
 The standardized control system and integrated data network allow instructors to move easily between classrooms on all campuses.

 Many classrooms are equipped with additional technology to address specific course requirements.
 There are also several large auditorium and theater venues for guest performances.
-Miami supports a variety of video conferencing, digital media labs, and computer instruction classrooms.
+Miami supports a variety of video conferencing facilities, digital media labs, and computer instruction classrooms.

 All academic and residential buildings have wireless network capability.